 Berms and Swales may be used to slow and sink large amounts of water into the ground and/or re-direct runoff for storage.
 The term Berm refers to a raised slope, while Swale refers to a depression or ditch (examples of each are labeled in the illustration above and the picture below).
 Swales used in conjunction with Berms can also help encourage plant growth.
-How to create:

 To build a Swale, excavate the soil surface to form a depression along the contours of a hillside.
 Swales should be dug wider than they are deep.
 The soil excavated from the Swale can then be used to create a Berm down slope of the Swale.
 The Berm and Swale combination has many design considerations such as steepness of slope, rainfall amount, and spacing.
-In more gently sloping areas, experimentation with Berms and Swales is relatively low risk.
-The steeper the slope and the higher the amount of runoff, the greater the need to consult а professional.
-A good source of technical considerations for these types of structures may be found in the Rainwater Harvesting for Drylands and Beyond book series by Brad Lancaster.
+In more

-Example of a Berm and Swale on a Hill Country property 4.
-Woody Materials: Slow and sink water flow across a slope Using woody slash, such as branches and trunks of smaller trees, can be a great practice for slowing and sinking water.
-Thoughtful placement of woody materials, like leftover limbs from Ashe juniper (Juniperus ashei) management or trimmings from dead Live Oak trees, is a great way to protect the soil surface and prevent erosion.
+Example of a Berm and Swale on a Hill Country property

+4. Woody Materials: Slow and sink water flow across a slope

+Using woody slash, such as branches and trunks of smaller trees, can be a great practice for slowing and sinking water.
+Thoughtful placement of woody materials, like leftover limbs from Mountain Cedar (i.e. Ashe juniper or Juniperus ashei) management or trimmings from dead Live Oak trees, is a great way to protect the soil surface and prevent erosion.
 Proper methods for brush management are beyond the scope of this resource; however, woody debris that is naturally deposited or leftover from selective brush management can provide a free, easily accessible material to slow and sink water.
 This section discusses four different methods for using woody materials to mitigate erosion and promote plant growth.

 Lop and Scatter: After managing brush, landowners can scatter the leftover branches and small tree trunks onto areas of bare ground to provide a physical structure for trapping water and sediment.
 Vegetation will start to grow in the accumulated sediment, helping cover and stabilize exposed soils.

 Log Cage: Given the overabundance of native white-tailed deer and other non-native herbivores (e.g. Axis deer & feral hogs) in the Texas Hill Country, some landowners use woody slash to protect native seedlings and saplings from herbivory.
-Simply place a barrier, or cage, of branches around young trees or new plantings to deter herbivores like the below picture.
+Simply place a barrier, or cage, of branches around young trees or new plantings to deter herbivores as demonstrated in the below picture.
 In addition to protecting young plants, this cage of branches will also provide protective conditions for natural recruitment of other plant species.
 In the photo below, the landowner identified native Redbud, Spanish oak, and Mexican buckeye from seed that she planted that have established with protection from the cedar slash.

 A landowner uses cedar slash to protect establishing native plants from herbivory.

 Mulching: A third method to help protect bare ground and capture water and sediment is to add a thin 1-2 inch layer of mulch (e.g. shredded or chipped Ashe Juniper) onto exposed areas of soil.
 If feasible, avoid laying more than a few inches of mulch as too thick of a layer will impede grass germination.

 Logs on Contour: Often, a single row of logs is ineffective for slowing and sinking water.
 Hence, some landowners will build a series of log berms or rows on their hillsides.
 In the bottom right photograph, a landowner used three rows of cedar logs to slow down erosion, trap sediment, and improve conditions for native Texan grasses.
 Logs on Contour provide many of the same benefits of the rock structures on contour discussed earlier in this guide.

 How to create Logs on Contour: